SomeCatIDK/Unturned-News/README.md

 ```

 To add a webhook to use for the blogposts, add a string into the `blogpost_webhooks` array using the `"` marks in the following style: `"<WEBHOOK_ID>/<WEBHOOK_TOKEN>"`

+Note that your webhook ID and webhook token are the last two routing paths of the url, so that the following url: `https://discordapp.com/api/webhooks/1234567890/abcdefghijklmnopqrstuvwxyz1234567890` would look like this: `1234567890/abcdefghijklmnopqrstuvwxyz1234567890` in the config.

 Here's an example after adding a fake webhooks: